We are pleased to announce that 8 projects have been awarded funding within our Digital Life Sciences Open Call.

 Brief project summary:

 Secure sharing of sensitive data from the data owner to research experts is extremely challenging due to privacy reasons, but also due to the massive risk involved in sharing commercially sensitive data.
-To address this issue, TU Wien developed a fully open-source based high-security data visiting platform called OSSDIP and is with this EOSC-Life-funded project trying to adapt it to the needs of selected data owners in the life sciences, extending its functionality to support more flexible data analytics.
+To address this issue, TU Wien developed a fully open-source based high-security data visiting platform called OSSDIP and is trying to adapt it to the needs of selected data owners in the life sciences through this EOSC-Life-funded project, extending its functionality to support more flexible data analytics.
 This platform will allow data owners to provide:

 • highly selective access (data visiting)